The Apache tribe is noted among Native Americans for the bravery with which they initially faced the arrival of the “white man.”

 As a nomadic group of people, the Apache were the first of the tribespeople to master horse riding, according to legend.
 They snaked through Alaska and Canada, and down into North America.

-The Apache eventually reached the southern part of the continent’s plateau, then split into two large groups.
+They eventually reached the southern part of the continent’s plateau, then split into two large groups.
 If there was a border of sorts between the groups, it was the Rio Grande.

 The wikiups, also known as wigwams, were the Apaches’ more durable homes.
 Tree saplings were used to form the dome of the wigwam structure, and natural materials like tree bark was used to cover the small but comfortable home.